freedomofpress/securedrop/docs/install.md

 ### Source Interface

-The *Source Interface* is the website that sources will access when submitting documents and communcating with journalists.
+The *Source Interface* is the website that sources will access when submitting documents and communicating with journalists.
 This site is hosted on the *App Server* and can only be accessed over Tor.

 ### Document Interface